TartanLlama/trashheap/submit.md

 title: submit
 ---

-submissions for issue 0, TR0SH, are open until noon utc on december 25th
+submissions for our 3rd issue, TR2SH, are open until noon utc on 2020-04-12.

 we want yr trash